benjaminparry/benjamin.parry.is/source/making/benjamin-parry-is.md

 ### Quotes

 > Every day, once a day, give yourself a present.
 Don't plan it.
 Don't wait for it.
 Just let it happen: It could be a new shirt at the men's store, a catnap in your office chair, or two cups of good, hot black coffee.
+>
 > – Agent Cooper, Twin Peaks

+<p class="pullquote">Hey!
+I’ve pulled this sentence out because it’s important.
+You should probably pay attention to it.</p>

 ### Emphasis